jeffThompson/PhysicalComputing/Week02_LEDs/Code/04-ExternalLED.md

 ***

 ### ☠️ SAFETY NOTE! ☠️
 Starting with this example, we'll be working directly with electricity and building circuits.
-While everything we're doing is pretty safe, you do risk (in order of not-so-good to really bad) damaging a part, your Feather, your computer, and electrocuting yourself!
+While everything we're doing is pretty safe, you do risk (in order of not-so-good to really bad) damaging a part, your Feather, your computer, and electrocuting yourself.

-**Please follow these directions carefully and ask if you have any questions.**
+Places where you need to be extra careful are noted with ⚡️.

 But don't let that scare you off!
-For the next few weeks, everything we're doing is quite safe and forgiving, even if you do something wrong.
+For the next few weeks, everything we're doing is quite safe and forgiving, even if you do something wrong. **Just follow these directions carefully and ask if you have any questions.**

 ***

 ### GET TO KNOW YOUR BREADBOARD
 This will be our first real circuit!
 There's lots of ways we could hook up our LED, but for this example (and most of them this semester) we'll use an electronics breadboard.
-This tool lets us build circuits kind of like Legos or guitar pedals, plugging in and chaining together parts easily.
+This prototyping tool lets us build circuits kind of like Legos or guitar pedals, plugging in and chaining together parts easily.
 You can then take everything apart and reuse it for another project.

 Breadboards come in various sizes and configurations, but they all have rows of holes where we can plug stuff in.
 Some of these holes are electrically connected to each other!
-This helps us hook parts together to make circuits, but it's important to what's connected to what.
+This helps us hook parts together to make circuits, but it's important to know what's connected to what.

 The breadboard is divided into two sections, one for power and one for components:

 ![](../Images/BreadboardLayout.png)